A Day Trip to Segovia

 Note: Trainline prices are higher than the official Renfe prices.
 Use Chrome browser to open the Renfe website because it is quite bad and only in Spanish, I think.
 You can also buy tickets at the spot which can be tricky in high season.
 You can use the email version of tickets and don’t need the printed version.

 The trains leave from Charmatin station in Madrid and take roughly 30 minutes to arrive in Segovia Guiomar station.
 The train station is quite far from the city centre.
-When I arrived there were 2 buses waiting to take people to city centre.
+When I arrived there were 2 buses waiting to take people to the city centre.
 I took bus 11 to the Aqueduct which is the perfect point to start the day.
 The ticket was €2 each way.

 Food in Segovia